thiblahute/meson-website/Cross-compilation.md

 You can then take `native_exe` and use it as part of a generator rule or anything else you might want.

+## Changing cross file settings

+Cross file settings are only read when the build directory is set up the first time.
+Any changes to them after the fact will be ignored.
+This is the same as regular compiles where you can't change the compiler once a build tree has been set up.
+If you need to edit your cross file, then you need to wipe your build tree and recreate it from scratch.

 ---

 [Back to index](Manual).